StormyTTSSs/Cat-Grabber/README.md

 </h2>

 `
-Blackcap was created for purely cultural and educational purposes in order to prove that the security of Discord and other applications is totally to be reviewed.
+created for purely cultural and educational purposes in order to prove that the security of Discord and other applications is totally to be reviewed.
 I do not encourage the use of this script on others.
 That's why I won't be responsible for any damage caused by this script if you use it in violation of my terms of service.`

 **NOTE:**
-- BlackCap was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
+- was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
 - You got an error? you've find a bug? join the discord or create an issue!

 ---